jose-ginkash/ENC4265-Portfolio-Site/reflective_blogs.md

 Overall, this is a well-structured and highly readable guide for beginners looking to build a PC.
 It covers the essential steps clearly and provides useful troubleshooting tips.
 With a few refinements, this guide could be an even stronger resource for first-time builders.

 *Note: Grammarly was used in this text as a spell check and grammar corrector.*

+---
+# Reflective Blog 4: Prompt F

+*Prompt F: Reflect on one of your completed Deliverables for this course.
+What was easy for you?
+What was more difficult?
+Why?
+What did completing this assignment teach you about yourself and technical communication?
+What would you do differently based on the instructor's feedback?
+Note: this one is vintage only, but you can use AI tools for editing.*

+## Reflection on My Wayback Analysis Assignment

+### Was it easy?
+The easiest part of the assignment was formatting the page.
+I enjoy organizing information clearly, so using headings, bullet points, and images came naturally.
+Dr. Johnson's positive feedback on this reassured me that my approach to structure and readability was effective.

+### What Was Difficult?
+The most challenging part was analyzing the website objectively.
+While I had my own immediate reactions to the outdated design, I had to think critically about why those elements felt out of place rather than just stating my preferences.
+It required me to step back and compare the old website with modern standards in a more analytical way.

+### What Did I Learn About Myself and Technical Communication?
+This assignment reinforced the importance of clarity and conciseness in technical communication.
+I learned that effective analysis isn’t just about identifying issues.
+It’s about explaining them in a structured way that is accessible to any reader.
+It also showed me that small design choices, like bolding certain parts and layout, can have a significant impact on user experience.

+### What Would I Do Differently?
+Since Dr. Johnson's feedback was entirely positive, I wouldn’t make major changes to my approach.
+However, if I were to improve the assignment, I might include more direct comparisons to the modern Home Depot homepage.
+This could further emphasize how web design standards have evolved.
+Overall, completing the Wayback Analysis assignment was an interesting experience that helped me better understand both web design evolution and technical communication better.

+*Note: Handtyped by Jose Mathew.*

+---